dotnet/AspNetCore.Docs/aspnetcore/blazor/debug.md

 ### Launch configuration options

-The following launch configuration options for the `.vscode/launch.json` file are supported for the `blazorwasm` debug type.
+The following launch configuration options set in the `.vscode/launch.json` file are supported for the `blazorwasm` debug type.

 | Option    | Description |
 | --------- | ----------- |